hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-immunization-intro.md

 Conformance in reverse is not guaranteed, i.e. a resource conforming to [International Patient Access](https://build.fhir.org/ig/HL7/fhir-ipa), [International Patient Summary](http://build.fhir.org/ig/HL7/fhir-ips), or [US Core](http://hl7.org/fhir/us/core) **MAY NOT** conform to AU Core.

+### Profile specific implementation guidance
+- Use the status code: `not-done` to represent that an immunization was *not* given.

 <div class="request-for-feedback">
-    <p>Specific feedback is sought on a series of proposals to remove Must Support from the following elements:
+    <p>Specific feedback is sought on the proposals to remove Must Support from the following elements:
     <ul>
         <li>Immunization.performer and its children, as it may not be known outside of administration reporting.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-44653">FHIR-44653</a>.</li>
         <li>Immunization.note, which may be taken during administration but not relevant for other use cases.<br/>Please comment on <a href="https://jira.hl7.org/browse/FHIR-44672">FHIR-44672</a>.</li>